Mystery, Babylon (Rev. 17)

 - Revelation 13: The second beast of Revelation 13, rose out of the earth, which represents a less populated area of the world (in contrast to the first beast which rose out of the "sea" - Rev. 13:1, 17:15).
 That second beast symbolizes the USA rising in power as a Protestant nation about the time the first beast was wounded in 1798.
 The nation that rises out of the "earth" (Rev. 13) and the nation symbolized by the "earth" that helped hide God's people are both referring primarily to the USA.

-= Unfaithful Protestant Churches.
-These daughters of the unfaithful woman (unfaithful churches), are contrasted with the offspring (seed) of the pure and lovely woman (faithful church) of Revelation 12.
+Harlots (Daughters) = Unfaithful Protestant Churches.
+These daughters of the unfaithful woman (unfaithful churches), are contrasted with the last child ("remnant of her seed") of the pure and lovely woman (faithful church) of Revelation 12.
 They started out pure in the Protestant Reformation, but didn't continue on as they learned more, and today follow the ways of the papacy even when they contradict God's word.

 Catholicism, unfaithful Protestantism and "Christian" Spiritualism ("habitation of devils" - 18:2) form this three-part city (16:13,19).
 As these religious entities are brought closer together by the ecumenical movement, they will increasingly control state powers ("beast that carrieth her") and eventually unite to make religious laws and persecute God's people ("Image of the Beast" - Rev. 13).